mrschmalenbach/Label-BASIC-Pro/USER GUIDE.md

       PRINT "EVEN:"; X
     UNTIL X >= 20

 LBP searches the loop stack for the nearest matching loop.
+This is because a specific loop type (`WHILE` or `REPEAT`) has not been specified.

 ---